hacdias/hacdias.com/content/2022/03/02/tales-from-the-cafe/index.md

 ---
-description: 'Tales from the Cafe by Toshikazu Kawaguchi (ISBN: 9781529050868)'
+title: Read "Tales from the Cafe" by Toshikazu Kawaguchi
 date: 2022-03-02T22:44:27.016541578+01:00
 categories:
 - readings